m-o-leary/car_insurance_prediction/readme.md

 # Car Insurance Prediction Problem

 The goal of this project is to develop and serve a machine learning model that will predict whether a customer will buy car insurance or not.
+The data was retrieved from this Kaggle competition: https://www.kaggle.com/kondla/carinsurance

 ## TL;DR